 Once you start looking for a solution to this problem, you are likely to come across the Roku line of products.
 They are simple to set up and use, and they provide access to nearly any online streaming video you might want.

 SolveYourTech.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 One of the best choices among the Roku line of products is the Roku 1.
 It has a very affordable price, can display videos in 1080p, and has the small, sleek form factor that allows it to blend into most home entertainment setups.
-We took the Roku 1 for a test drive, so read below to find out if this device is worth your time and money.
+We took the Roku 1 for a test drive, so continue reading our Roku1 review below to find out if this device is worth your time and money.

 The Roku 1 comes in a small blue box.
 Each side of the box includes some marketing information about the Roku 1, including a list of all of the items included.

 Once you open the box, you will see all of the items shown in the picture above.
 This includes a manual, the Roku 1, the remote control, the power adapter, batteries and a set of red, yellow and white AV cables.
 These cables can be used to connect the Roku 1 to your television, but note that they will only be able to transmit up to 480p video.
 If you want 720p or 1080p you will need an HDMI cable, which is not included.
 Luckily HDMI cables are becoming more and more affordable, so you can order this one from Amazon for a low price.